aallam/aallam.github.io/_posts/2019-08-24-java-memory-model.md

 ### Eventual consistency

 A machine can have multiprocessors, and (at some level) each processor has its cache, which means, each processor loads only the values it needs for its operations.
-Lets we have two processors and the following program:
+Let's say we have two processors and the following program:

 ```java
 class Caching {